-The best surf is found on the more secluded section of the Algarve’s coastline of the regions west coast – in particular Ponta Ruiva which wannasurf.com have dubbed ‘a regional classic’.
+The best surf is found on the more secluded section of the Algarve’s coastline of the regions west coast – in particular Ponta Ruiva (map) which those in the know have dubbed ‘a regional classic’.
 The added benefits of boarding up here is that aside from seasoned surfers, this part of the world is still relatively unknown as a surf destination.
-This is great for surfers who want to get out and ride waves without the crowds and super useful for those less nimble on a board and want somewhere relatively quiet to practice (wish I’d thought of that before I took the lessons in LA’s busy Huntingdon Beach!).
-This secrecy has also allowed the preservation of the rugged allure and tranquil feel of the natural surroundings – making it not only chilled out but also an attractive place to come and conquer the surf (and let’s face it you’ll want a good view for when you crack open that picnic later…).
+This is great for surfers who want to get out and ride waves without the crowds and super useful for those less nimble on a board and want somewhere relatively quiet to practice.
+This secrecy has also allowed the preservation of the rugged allure and tranquil feel of the natural surroundings – making it not only chilled out but also an attractive place to come and conquer the surf.
 Ponta Ruiva boasts a rocky reef and surfing spots on both the right and left hand sides – extending up to 500 metres on good days.
-Praia da Arrifana (near the village of Palmeirinha) is a top spot for more advanced surfers where you’ll get to ride some pretty impressive surf (but not recommended for beginners…).
+Praia da Arrifana (map) is a top spot for more advanced surfers where you’ll get to ride some pretty impressive surf (but not recommended for beginners…).

 Fun jeep safaris

 A good way to combine exploring the gorgeous countryside and getting the blood pumping through your veins is taking a jeep safari.
 I wasn’t too sure what to expect when I signed up but part of the appeal definitely includes your local guide (who in my case was hilarious).
-In-between bouncing along dirt paths and taking in your surroundings our guide entertained with stories and local tit-bits (and inventive use of props to illustrate his anecdotes into local plant life).
+In-between bouncing along dirt paths and taking in your surroundings our guide entertained with stories and local tit-bits.
 While you won’t be fearing for your life on this off-the-beaten-track adventure you will get to see a side of the Algarve away from the tourist trail – and have a laugh in the process.

 Another good way to get active in the Algarve is golf.
 Known as a top destination for those keen to practise their swing, the Algarve has a number of quality courses – some with some great views of the sea to boot.